Skip to content

 3. Hydration Mismatch error?

 This is usually caused by accessing window or document directly within setup.
-Please use onMounted:
+Please use onMounted.

 vue